sckaff/logos/docs/plan.md

   - Able to read NN layout
   - Probabilities to change each thing in a neural network structure
     - Those being: TBD
-- Take out all MNIST from Agent or Brain

 ## Questions